pgjdbc/pgjdbc/docs/content/documentation/use.md

 > **NOTE**
 >
-> You should not import the `org.postgresql` package unless you are using PostgreSQL™ extensions to the JDBC API.
+> You should not import the `org.postgresql` package unless you are using PostgreSQL® extensions to the JDBC API.

 ## Loading the Driver

 Applications do not need to explicitly load the org.postgresql.
 Driver class because the pgJDBC driver jar supports the Java Service Provider mechanism.
-The driver will be loaded by the JVM when the application connects to PostgreSQL™ (as long as the driver's jar file is on the classpath).
+The driver will be loaded by the JVM when the application connects to PostgreSQL® (as long as the driver's jar file is on the classpath).

 > **NOTE**
 >